xLonelyPlayer/angular-js/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Backend json-server
+Run `npm start` inside backend directory.
+The json-server will use `db.json` that is located inside backend directory as well.

+`cd backend && npm-start`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.